 MHPs may provide one or more EBPs, which include Assertive Community Treatment (ACT), Forensic Assertive Community Treatment (FACT), Coordinated Specialty Care for First Episode Psychosis (CSC), Multisystemic Therapy (MST), Clubhouse and IPS Supported Employment without reporting Medicare COB.
-If a county receives payment after receiving payment from SDMC, it must replace the claim and indicate Medicare COB information on the replaced claim.
+However, if a county receives payment from Medicare after receiving payment from SDMC, it must replace the claim and indicate Medicare COB information on the replaced claim.